chiennv2000/Meta-Learning/optimization-based/MAML/README.md

-# Model-Agnostic Meta-Learning for fast adaptation of deep networks.
+# Model-Agnostic Meta-Learning for fast adaptation of deep networks from scratch.

 We will to find the optimal model parameter that is generalizable across tasks.
 MAML uses two loops: